-Every digital marketer’s success does not depend on how brilliant he is but on how he continuously practice excellence in every single thing that he does.
+Every digital marketer’s success does not depend on how brilliant he is but on how he continuously practices excellence in every single thing that he does.
 And excellence is a result of gradual but consistent struggle to do better.
 How?
-By looking at your habits, understanding how these habits work and curing those that restrict growth.
+By looking at your habits, understanding how these habits work, and curing those that restrict growth.

-There is a three-step loop that’s happening in our brain—cue-routine-reward—and from these three, routine is what we need to control, practice and master eventually.
+There is a three-step loop that’s happening in our brain: cue, routine, and reward.
+And from these three, routine is what we need to control, practice and master eventually.
 For instance, the need to provide visuals (cue).
 The usual digital marketer’s reward here is the high of seeing their creative juices exposed with brands out there.
 But the question is, how were they able to execute it?
 Is their routine process-based and time-bound?
 Are they driven by data and do they iterate fast?
 If not, they may still be able to reach their reward, but it will be too late to even be effective.
 Continue that kind of habit and no client will trust you anymore.

 And so, with the growth of digital marketers over the years, you have no other choice but to work and think faster than they do and apply excellence as a way of life.